 Bittorrent was one of the first clients created for file sharing over the Bittorrent protocol.
 It is similar to the uTorrent protocol that is because it is owned by BitTorrent.
 The client itself is a revamped version of uTorrent that will run on all major operating system like Mac, Windows, Linux, as well as Android.

 Like other commercial torrent clients, Bittorrent is free to use.
 However, again the caveat is that there are going to be advertisements popping up from time to time, which does get annoying.
-Do remember to always use Bittorrent VPN and save yourselves from any legal troubles.

 Unless you buy their advertisement free version for $4.95 a year or the pro version, which offers extra features like virus and malware protection, media format conversion, customer support, and streaming content instantly without having to wait, but this will cost you 19.99 a year.
 Other than that, it’s a fairly functional and standard client that gets the job done.